victor-antoniassi/junior_data_analyst_test_01/README.md

 # Video Game Sales Data Analysis 🎮

-This project demonstrates a complete ETL (Extract, Transform, Load) pipeline for video game sales data analysis, originally developed as part of a technical assessment for a Data Analyst position and now stands as part of my portfolio.
+This project demonstrates a complete ETL (Extract, Transform, Load) pipeline for video game sales data analysis, originally developed as part of a technical assessment for a Data Analyst position.
 ## 📋 About the Project

 The project implements an ETL process using Python, where: